5 Questions to ask before becoming a foster carer

 Do you have enough flexibility in your life to allow you to prioritise the needs of a child?

-This could mean you have a flexible or part-time job, you have a network of family and friends to support you, or your considering a change of career to become a foster carer.
+This could mean you have a flexible or part-time job, you have a network of family and friends to support you, or you're considering a change of career to become a foster carer.
 Part-time (respite) and short breaks care are ideal types of fostering for anyone who is unable to foster full-time or would like to transition to full-time fostering over-time.

 2. Do I have people who will support me?